Sport. What is there about sport?

 And given this thread is about sport.
 We didn't have balls in them days, we took it in turn for one of us to pretend to be a ball, and the rest of us kicked the tar out that person trying to get them between the goal posts.
 I have to stop now because this is bringing both happy and sad memories of what my uncles and aunts use to come out with for a laugh.

-Kids nowadays don't know their born.
+Kids nowadays don't know their born.:)

-Oh ey they won't believe what you tell them
+won't believe what

 remember playing ball tiggy